valeriyvan/3D-models/Mount for GPS reciever for Mark4 7inch quadcopter frame/README.md

-Mount is supposed to be screwd into standard screw wholes of Mark4 frame on fromt top, not rear back.
-Mount has hatch which holds top mounted battery from sliding toward font.
+Mount is supposed to be screwd into standard screw wholes of Mark4 frame on front top, not rear back.
+Mount has hatch which holds top mounted battery from sliding toward front.

 Reciever doesn't fit its place perfectly.
 That why I have to redo it later.